koral--/FFmpeg-Development-Kit/README.md

 bit of time, so be ready to wait approx 2h for everything to be builded.
 After this, inside FFmpeg directory you will have "android" folder which will contain .so files for every architecture and inside JNI/app you should have folder called "out" which should contain libvideokit.so (unless you have changed the name of library) and all related .so files for every platform.
+**On the latest FFmpeg and NDK I got problems with compiling of libraries for MIPS architecture**.
+If you really need that one - use version of FFmpeg 2.8.4 on this repo on accroding branch.

 ## License
 FFmpeg by itself is licensed under LGPL.
 FFmpeg folder contains **unchanged** code of FFmpeg of version 2.8.4, all changes